Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

-Prohibits using a drone or other unmanned aircraft to hunt, trap, harass, scout, drive, track, retrieve, or rally wildlife.
+New Jersey Division of Fish & Wildlife rule prohibits using a drone or other unmanned aircraft to hunt, trap, harass, scout, drive, track, retrieve, or rally wildlife.
 Drones are also banned outright on Wildlife Management Areas.

 View source